mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/pg-vector-knowledge-base/_index.md

 1. Create a new `ChunkCollection`.
 See the [Initialize ChunkCollection](/appstore/modules/genai/commons/) section.
 2. For each knowledge item that needs to be inserted, do the following:
-    * Use [Initialize MetadataCollection with Metadata](/appstore/modules/genai/commons/) and [Add Metadata to MetadataCollection](/appstore/modules/genai/commons/) as many times as needed to create a collection of the necessary metadata for the knowledge base item.
+    * Use [Initialize MetadataCollection with Metadata](/appstore/modules/genai/commons/) and [Add Metadata to MetadataCollection](/appstore/modules/genai/commons/) to create a collection of the necessary metadata for the knowledge base item.
     * With both collections as input parameters, use [Add KnowledgeBaseChunk to ChunkCollection](/appstore/modules/genai/commons/) for the knowledge item.
 3. Call an embeddings endpoint with the `ChunkCollection` to generate an embedding vector for each `KnowledgeBaseChunk`
 4. With the `ChunkCollection`, use [(Re)populate Knowledge Base](#repopulate-knowledge-base) to store the chunks.